JamesSkemp/words/content/post/netflix-shipping-for-madison-wi.md

 +++
-title = "Netflix shipping, for Madison WI" summary = "Over the next couple of weeks, at least, or over the next couple of months, if I'm happy with Netflix, I'll be posting here information about where I received my Netflix movies from, what kind of turn-around I've received, and etcetera.
+title = "Netflix shipping, for Madison WI" description = "Over the next couple of weeks, at least, or over the next couple of months, if I'm happy with Netflix, I'll be posting here information about where I received my Netflix movies from, what kind of turn-around I've received, and etcetera.
 My hope is that this information will be beneficial to other Madison folks who may be interested in Netflix. [slnet0514:975866f0-b821-4755-ade2-11ea56a96e80]" draft = false comments = false date = "2006-09-26T20:41:00-05:00"